 An additional program, the Diplôme Superieur d’Aptitude à l’enseignement du Français Langue Étrangère (Diploma of Ability to Teach French as Foreign Language) is designed for advanced level French or above students who are considering a career as a French teacher.
 For further details of this program, contact the AIFS Admissions Officer.
 This is available in the spring only.

 No AIFS participant is permitted to take a course without receiving a letter grade.
 Pass/fail options are not available.

 The Université Grenoble Alpes

 The University of Grenoble was founded in 1339 and now welcomes more than 60,000 students.
-Grenoble is one of the most sought after universities in France and has an international reputation for excellence.
-In January 2016, the University changed its name to Université Grenoble Alpes and continues to increase its reputation for innovation, diversity and research strength.
-The University occupies a splendid campus on the outskirts of Grenoble at Saint-Martin-d’Hères.
+Grenoble is one of the most sought-after universities in France and has an international reputation for excellence.
+In January 2016, the University changed its name to Université Grenoble Alpes and continues to develop and increase its reputation for research, innovation and diversity (academic and student intake).
+The University occupies a splendid campus on the outskirts of Grenoble (recently voted 8th most attractive campus by Times Higher Ed) at Saint-Martin-d’Hères.
 Grenoble is regularly voted the most student-friendly city in France.